zethriller/MRB-Updates/README.md

 * Synapse’s Shock (Endurance Modification, Rare, 21-50)

 ### Power Updates & Fixes
+* All valid ATs > Dual Pistols > Hail of Bullets: Cast time has been standardized to 4.17s
 * All valid ATs > Invulnerability > Unstoppable: This power no longer accepts Endurance Mod enhancements or sets.
 The Recovery buff in this power has never been enhanceable
 * All valid ATs > Martial Arts > Crippling Axe Kick: This power now accepts Defense Debuff enhancements and sets, matching in-game functionality.
 * The following Brute and Tanker powers have been modified to accept Taunt enhancements but not Taunt sets: